- Target Muscle Group

 Tate Press Instructions

-- Keeping the dumbbells in close proximity, slowly lower them inward to your chest (bending only at your elbow joints) in a semi-circular motion pointing your elbows outward.
+- Keeping the dumbbells close, slowly lower them inward to your chest (bending only at your elbow joints) in a semi-circular motion pointing your elbows outward.

 - Once the dumbbells have returned to the starting position, pause and then repeat for desired reps.